9aia/thal/pm/BACKLOG.md

 - Improve docs
   - Add docs for the difference between roadmap, changelog and "What's New"
 - Add nuxt devserver to codeshare container
-  - Pass IS_CODESHARE env var to nuxt devserver and fix sign-in redirect
+  - Pass IS_CODESHARE env var to nuxt devserver and fix sign-in redirect to dev.thal.9aia.com
 - Fix codeshare perms
 - Fix codeshare checking of multiple co-authors already included in the commit message
 - Migrate to Vue Vapor when it's ready